digitallawyer/openlegaldictionary/_definitions/similiter.md

 ---
 title: Similiter
 permalink: "/definitions/similiter.html"
-body: Lat In pleading.
+body: Lat in pleading.
 Like-wise; the like.
-The name of the short for-mula used either at the end of pleadings or by itself, expressive of the acceptance of an issue of fact tendered hy the opposite party; otherwise termed a “Joinder ln issue.”
+The name of the short for-mula used either at the end of pleadings or by itself, expressive of the acceptance of an issue of fact tendered hy the opposite party; otherwise termed a “Joinder in issue.”
 Steph.
   Pl.
 57, 237.
 See Solomons v.
 Chesley, 57 N. H. 163
 published_at: '2018-07-07'
 layout: post